-Does the state/territory provide financial assistance to support child care providers in complying with minimum health and safety requirements?
+7.6.2 Does the state/territory provide financial assistance to support child care providers in complying with minimum health and safety requirements?

+□ No

-[x] Yes.
-If yes, which types of providers can access this financial assistance?
+Yes.
+If yes, which types of providers ca an access this financial assistance?

-- [x] a.
-Licensed CCDF providers
+☐ Licensed CCDF providers

-- [] b.
 Licensed non-CCDF providers

-- [x] c.
 License-exempt CCDF providers

-- [] d.
-Other.
+Other

 Describe:

+N/A

-Describe the measurable indicators of progress relevant to subsection 7.6 that the state/territory will use to evaluate its progress in improving the quality of child care programs and services within the state/territory and the data on the extent to which the state or territory has met these measures
+7.6.3 Describe the measurable indicators of progress relevant to subsection 7.6 that the state/territory will use to evaluate its progress in improving the quality of child care programs and services within the state/territory and the data on the extent to which the state or territory has met these measures.